Louisiana: Education

 Despite ranking as the third-least educated state as of 2023, preceded by Mississippi and West Virginia, Louisiana is home to over 40 public and private colleges and universities including: Louisiana State University in Baton Rouge; Louisiana Tech University in Ruston, the University of Louisiana at Lafayette in Lafayette; and Tulane University in New Orleans.
 Louisiana State University is the largest and most comprehensive university in the state.
-Louisiana Tech University is one the most well regarded public universities in the state.
+Louisiana Tech University is one of the most well regarded public universities in the state.
 The University of Louisiana at Lafayette, the second-largest institution in the state, became the third university in the state to achieve R1: Doctoral universities – very high research activity status in December 2021.
 Tulane University is a major private research university and the wealthiest university in Louisiana with an endowment over $2 billion in 2023.
 Tulane is also highly regarded for its academics nationwide, consistently ranked in the top 100 on U.S. News & World Report's list of best national universities.

-Louisiana's two oldest and largest historically black colleges and universities (HBCUs) are Southern University in Baton Rouge and Grambling State University in Grambling.
-Both these Southwestern Athletic Conference (SWAC) schools compete against each other in football annually in the much anticipated Bayou Classic during Thanksgiving weekend in the Superdome.
+Louisiana's two largest historically black colleges and universities (HBCUs) are Southern University in Baton Rouge and Grambling State University in Grambling.
+Both these Southwestern Athletic Conference (SWAC) schools compete against each other in football annually in the much anticipated and nationally televised Bayou Classic during Thanksgiving weekend in the Superdome.

 While Louisiana has historically struggled to improve its test scores nationwide, recent improvements in policy and practice have led to substantial growth.

 In 2000, of all of the states, Louisiana had the highest percentage of students in private schools.
 Danielle Dreilinger of The Times Picayune wrote in 2014 that "Louisiana parents have a national reputation for favoring private schools."
 The number of students in enrolled in private schools in Louisiana declined by 9% from c.
 2000–2005 until 2014, due to the proliferation of charter schools, the Great Recession and Hurricane Katrina.
 Ten parishes in the Baton Rouge and New Orleans area had a combined 17% decline in private school enrollment in that period.
 This prompted private schools to lobby for school vouchers.

 Louisiana's school voucher program is known as the Louisiana Scholarship Program.
 It was available in the New Orleans area beginning in 2008 and in the rest of the state beginning in 2012.
 In 2013, the number of students using school vouchers to attend private schools was 6,751, and for 2014 it was projected to exceed 8,800.
 As per a ruling from Ivan Lemelle, a U.S. district judge, the federal government has the right to review the charter school placements to ensure they do not further racial segregation.